bahadirsina/StatisticGraphwithDatas/README.md

-# StatisticGraphwithDatas
-Statistics and probability calculation of the number of corona viruses in Turkey in 2019.
+# Statistics and probability calculation of the number of corona viruses in Turkey in 2019.

 Mean:  106
 Median:  32
 Variance:  46748